Gender books for kids

 Why to read

-Inspires environmental awareness and activism in young readers.
+Inspires courage and perseverance in young readers.